mvolkmann/blog/src/flutter.md

 ## Audio

 The {% aTargetBlank "https://pub.dev/packages/audioplayers", "audioplayers" %}
-library is a popular option for playing audio files in Flutter applications.
+plugin is a popular option for playing audio files in Flutter applications.
 It is fairly low-level and has some quirks.
-For a working example that provides a simplified layer over this library and a widget that provides a play/pause button, a stop button, and a progress bar, see this {% aTargetBlank "https://github.com/mvolkmann/flutter_audio", "GitHub repo" %}.
+For a working example that provides a simplified layer over this plugin and a widget that provides a play/pause button, a stop button, and a progress bar, see this {% aTargetBlank "https://github.com/mvolkmann/flutter_audio", "GitHub repo" %}.

-## Camera and Photo Library
+## Camera and Photo Plugins

-There are several pub.dev libraries that support device camera access.
+There are several pub.dev plugins that support device camera access.

 Android emulators provide a simulated camera where the user can pan around in a room that contains a television,